sanxy/FlutterIntroSlider/README.md

 <h1 align="center">FLUTTER INTRO SLIDER</h1>

-<p align="center">Flutter Intro Slider is a flutter plugin that helps you make a cool intro for your app.
-Create intro has never been easier and faster</p>
+<p align="center">Flutter Intro Slider is a flutter app that helps you style your introductory view with dividers and colors.</p>

 ## Demo
 <img src="screenshots/all.gif" width="400" height="600"/>